 Births, ceremonies and deaths

-We will invite you to a registration appointment according to the birth date of your child.
+We will invite you to a registration appointment.
 Visit our Register a birth page for more information.

 Please don't post the card issued from the hospital to the registrar.
 It is extremely important that you keep it.
 You will need it when the birth is finally registered.

 Death registration will continue as a remote service until further notice.

 For more information, email email@example.com and we will reply as soon as possible

 If your enquiry is urgent, call 0131 271 3281.

 The National Association of Funeral Directors has information for bereaved families about arranging a funeral during the pandemic.